Advanced Emergency Medical Technician

 - Provide basic and selected advanced emergency care and transportation based on assessment findings for an acutely injured patient

 - Utilize principles of growth, development, aging, and assessment findings to provide basic and selected advanced emergency care and transportation for a patient with special needs

 - Perform in accordance with operational roles and responsibilities to ensure patient, public, and personnel safety when responding to an emergency

 Students must have a high school diploma or recognized equivalent, be 18 years old, have a current BLS Provider CPR and Emergency Medical Technician certification.
-To participate in some clinical sites, additional immunizations may be required (see immunization download).
+Students will be required to adhere to all policies, immunization standards, and safety procedures required by the clinical site at which they work.
 A non-refundable $50 background check fee is required and must be completed before class begins.